-An album from veterans living through their mental health journeys
+An album by veterans, about veterans, for veterans living through their mental health journeys

 Pathways to Better Days

 Pathways to Better Days is a registered, Not for Profit Foundation that was originally developed as a PTSD peer support group by a Veteran in July of 2019.
 Our doors are open to all as our hope is to create a diverse and inclusive community where uniforms do not define the individual.
 Everyone wears a uniform to some extent as we journey through life.
 Whether it be a soldier or a mom.
 As peers we grew stronger together and we focused on erasing the stigma surrounding mental health and separation that exists in today’s society.
 We highlight the growth side of PTSD and trauma through sharing conversation that helps us develop strategies and tools to deal with our daily challenges associated with living with PTSD and trauma.

 We incorporate music with our meetings and quickly recognize the profound effect that music has on individuals attending the group from all walks of life.
 We expanded our audience and created a Facebook sister group called Pathways to Better Days – Music Heals the Soul.
 Through song writing, peer support and music our diverse community continues to grow on a global level.
 We host weekly local jam sessions, support groups and offer mobile outreach to those in need of comfort through the harmony of music.
 Testimonials show that our methods of combining music with peer support have been contributing factors to their overall improvement in their health and wellness.